con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > nyid kyi zhal nas ljags bzang ba/ /
 > ring zhing yangs pa brkyang mdzad de/ /

-And then the Blessed One, lord Śākyamuni,
+And so the Blessed One, lord Śākyamuni,
 The best of men, the fully awakened one,
 Extending from his mouth his handsome tongue,
 A tongue unmatched in both its breadth and length, (17)